bchavan22/assignment2/README.md

-images.py           | Helper functions to do HW related tasks, all serial way. utils.py            | Helper functions to create config file, progress bar, etc. config.ini          | [Configuration file](https://en.wikipedia.org/wiki/INI_file) to connect Unsplash API. data / images       | Folder to download images data / json         | Folder to download data files from Unsplash API.
+images.py           | Helper functions to do HW related tasks, all serial way. utils.py            | Helper functions to create config file, progress bar, etc. config.ini          | [Configuration file](https://en.wikipedia.org/wiki/INI_file) to connect Unsplash API. assets              | A set of images used in this README file. data / images       | Folder to download images data / json         | Folder to download data files from Unsplash API.